 Denth shrugged.
 “Seems like a good enough religion to me.
 I mean, you can go and see her Gods.
 Talk to them, watch them shine.
 Isn’t all that tough to understand.”

 “But, she fights against them, kind of,” Vivenna said.
 “She’s working for an Idrian.
-Working to undermine her own Gods’ ability to fight.
+Working to undermine her own Gods’ ability to wage war.
 That was a priest’s carriage we knocked over today.”

 “And a fairly important one, actually,” Denth said with a chuckle.
 “Ah, princess.
 It’s a little difficult to understand.
 Mindset of a mercenary.
-What we’re paid to do, we’re not doing.
+We’re paid to do things--but, in truth, we’re not the ones doing them.
 It’s you who do these things.
 We’re just your tools.”

 “Tools that work against the Hallandren Gods.”

 “That isn’t a reason to stop believing,” Denth said.
 “Or even a reason to turn down a job.
 At least, not in the eyes of a mercenary.
-You get pretty good at overlooking those kinds of things, when you work like we do.
-You have to separate the jobs from the things you believe.
+You get pretty good at separating yourself and your beliefs from the things you have to do.
 Maybe that’s what makes people hate us so much.
 They can’t see that if we kill a friend on a battlefield, it doesn’t mean that we’re callous or untrustworthy.
-We just do what we’re paid to do.
+We do what we’re paid to do.
 Just like anyone else.”

 “It’s different,” Vivenna said.

 Denth shrugged.
-“Do you think that the metallurgist fears that the iron he purifies will end up making a sword that kills a friend of his?
-We’re the same way.
-We do what we have to.”
+“Do you think that the metallurgist fears that the iron he purifies will end up making a sword that kills a friend of his?”

 Vivenna stared out over the lights of the city, with all of its people moving about.
 With all of their different beliefs, different ways of thinking, different contradictions inside of them.
 Perhaps she wasn’t the only one who found she had to try to believe two seemingly opposing things at the same time.